top of page

 For starters, all of the organs within the abdominal cavity depend on the diaphragm for movement.
 So, if we are tapping into the diaphragm to breathe, we’re helping to mobilize all of the organs within the abdominal cavity.
 This includes the small intestine, liver, large intestine, kidneys, uterus, ovaries, the list goes on.

 These organs greatly depend on the diaphragm because they can’t move on their own.
 The diaphragm’s mobility, and as a result, the rest of the abdominal organs’ mobility, promotes increased blood flow, lymph drainage, and overall improved health for your organs.
 If you're looking for ways to increase your fertility, optimizing abdominal organ mobility is critical.

 Check out my blog post here where I go into more detail on the benefits of mobilizing your abdominal organs!

 Proper diaphragmatic breathing also supports the autonomic nervous system.
 If you’re not familiar with that system, that includes the fight or flight versus the rest and digest systems.
 Without the diaphragm moving, you will not have a healthy vagus nerve tone.
 This is the nerve that does many things throughout our bodies, allowing us to remain much calmer and handle day-to-day stressors in our lives.
+Learn about the impact of chronic stress on overall wellness in my blog post here.

 Follow along with the gentle squatting series pictured below if you’re having trouble achieving a deep squat position.
 Incorporate breathing with these movements and take five deep breaths with each position to really tap into the diaphragm.

 As you inhale, visualize the air filling up the abdominal cavity from the bottom up.
 Breathe air into the bottom of your abdominal cavity, or your pelvic floor, working the breath up into the top part of your abdomen resulting in rib expansion.
 Exhale is a very similar visual.
-As you exhale, visualize the air leaving the pelvic floor, lower abdominals, middle abdominals, and then finally the upper abdominals at the bottom part of your ribs.
+As you exhale, visualize the air leaving the pelvic floor, lower abdominals, middle abdominals, and then finally the upper abdominals at the bottom part of your rib cage.

 Sit to Stand